 - 60 miles / 10 miles per day = 6 DAYS OF FOOD

-One tip is if you drive through Tuolumne Meadows in your car on your way to your starting trailhead, you can stash a small package of food in the bear lockers in the parking lot at the Tuolumne Rangers Station.
+Pro tip: if you drive through Tuolumne Meadows in your car on your way to your starting trailhead, you can stash a small package of food in the bear lockers in the parking lot at the Tuolumne Rangers Station.
 There is no fee associated with this.
 Just make sure your package or bag is clearly marked with your name and your expected pickup date.
 Then you can carry a bit less to start out with and then pick up additional food around day 3 when you pass through Tuolumne Meadows on the trail.
-There is also a Generals store in Tuolumne Meadows that has a decent selection of snack food and a some backpacker type meals.

-Reds Meadow is located right near Mammoth and Devil’s Postpile National Monument.
+Red’s Meadow is located near the town of Mammoth Lakes and Devil’s Postpile National Monument.
 It’s a logical first John Muir Trail resupply point whether you begin your hike in Yosemite Valley or Tuolumne Meadows.

 - 50 miles / 10 miles per day = 5 DAYS OF FOOD

-Some people break up this section between Reds Meadow and Muir Trail Ranch with an additional stop at Vermillion Valley Resort (VVR).
+Some people break up this section between Red’s Meadow and Muir Trail Ranch with an additional stop at Vermillion Valley Resort (VVR).
 To me, this was another resupply point that seemed unnecessary, especially since getting there requires quite a few extra miles.
-The exception to this would be for early season hikers.
-Muir Trail Ranch isn’t opening for the 2015 season until June 20th.
-So if you are passing through here earlier, a stop at VVR will probably be necessary.
+The exception to this would be for early-season hikers.
+Muir Trail Ranch typically opens sometime between mid-June and early July, but that is dependent on the snow.
+Be sure to check back in the spring to find out the specific dates they’ll open if you plan to hike earlier in the season.
+If you are passing through this section of trail earlier in the season, a stop at VVR may be necessary.

-- Then print out this form, fill it out, and send it in a separate envelope with a $40 check or your credit card information to:
+- Approximately 2 weeks before you ship your package, print out this form, fill it out, then send it in an envelope with a $40 check, money order, or credit card information to:

 - Red’s Meadow Resort